insanj/Snooze/README.md

 In essence, that translated into:
 	`If exists, make the snooze time additional equal to [[NSUserDefaults standardUserDefaults] integerForKey:SBLocalNotificationSnoozeIntervalOverride]`

-It wasn't an opaque "override" at all— and could be used to alter the snooze interval with hardly any lines of code.
+It wasn't an opaque system override at all— and could be used to alter the snooze interval with hardly any lines of code.
 Logging all of the -integerForKey's of NSUserDefaults (the universal XML-wrapped quick-and-dirty storage system for iOS, useful for tiny values) made me realize Apple uses it immensely, for tons of different things.
 Just for fun, I %hook'd the method, with a very simply body:

 	%hook NSUserDefaults